Reviews You Can Rely On

 Higher weight

-We think the Puma Velocity Nitro 3 is a great shoe choice for most days, whether you want to take it easy or push the pace.
+We think the Puma Velocity Nitro 3 is a great shoe choice that's versatile enough for most days, whether you want to take it easy or push the pace — and at this price, that's impressive.
 With a decent stack of Puma's supercritical NITRO foam, it's relatively lightweight, smooth, and responsive.
-The upper is breathable and has excellent lockdown, although the toebox does run a bit narrow.
-The PumaGrip outsole performs very well on a range of road surfaces, from ice to dirt and everything in between.
-The versatility makes this shoe our first choice when we travel; it's comfortable for long runs on unknown roads and responsive enough to get the job done during workouts.
+The upper is breathable and has excellent lockdown, although the toe box does run a bit narrow.
+The PumaGrip outsole grips extremely well on a range of road surfaces, from ice to dirt and everything in between, making it one of the best-tractioned shoes in our whole lineup.
+The versatility makes this shoe our first choice when we travel — it's comfortable for long runs on unknown roads and responsive enough to get the job done during workouts.
+This impressive versatility makes it an even better value than its reasonable price tag suggests.
+Even better, the previous version is nearly as nice (it previously won this same award, and we solidly recommend it) and can still be found in places, for deep discounts.

 Puma added a little stack height to this new version of the Velocity Nitro, which increases comfort but reduces overall stability.
-This is a neutral shoe with a good ground feel and is probably not the best for runners who need significant amounts of lateral stability.
-It is also heavier than average for the group, although we did not feel the weight on our runs.
-Overall, this is a solid pick for most runners, from beginner to seasoned racer; it can work alone or in a rotation.
-This level of versatility, combined with its affordable price tag, makes it a great budget buy.
+This is a neutral shoe with a good ground feel but is probably not the best for runners who need significant amounts of lateral stability.
+It is also heavier than average, although it didn't feel heavy to us while running.
+If you like what this shoe has to offer but want a shoe more dedicated to speed, check out the Adidas Adizero Boston 12, which works at a range of paces but is snappier when running fast.
+For a modest boost in comfort, cushioning, and stability, the Asics Novablast 4 doesn't cost much more — though you'll lose some traction on trying surfaces.
+Overall, this is a solid pick for most runners, from beginner to seasoned racer — it can work alone or in a rotation.
+This level of versatility, combined with its affordable price tag, makes it a great budget pick.
 Plus, if you shop Puma's sales, you'll find great deals, making this an even better value choice.
-If you like what this shoe has to offer but want a shoe more dedicated to speed, check out the Adidas Adizero Boston 12, which works at a range of paces but is snappier when running fast.

 Read more: Puma Velocity Nitro 3 review

-It is hard to beat the price-to-performance ratio found in the Nitro 3, but if you're on the strictest of budgets, you may be able to find last season's Puma Velocity Nitro 2 for even less.
+The price-to-performance ratio found in the Nitro 3 is compelling, but if you're looking for a clearance sale bargain, you may be able to find last season's Puma Velocity Nitro 2 for even less.
 We have run in the Nitro 2 during past rounds of testing.
 It scored almost as high as the Nitro 3 and is actually a bit lighter, although not as cushioned feeling.
 We highly recommend both versions of the shoe.

 The Puma Velocity Nitro 3 is versatile and easy to get along with, making at a great all-around choice.